RAguilar777/healthcare-analytics/README.md

 - 'Healthcare_Analytics_Dashboard.pbix': Final Power BI dashboard

 ## Summary
 This project demonstrates my ability to clean up real-world data, design relational data models in SQL, and present key insight in Power BI.
-All of these skills are relevant to a financial/business analyst role.
+All of these skills are relevant to a financial/business data analyst role.